storj-archived/blog/content/post/engineering/replication-bad.md

 ## Stay Tuned

 It gets worse for replication.
 Stay tuned for part 2, where we’ll talk about network churn and explain why replication-based schemes over wide-area networks may not even be capable of achieving S3-level durability.
-For a sneak peak, be sure to check out [this research paper](http://www.eecs.harvard.edu/~margo/cs261/papers-a1/blake.pdf).
+For a sneak peek, be sure to check out [this research paper](http://www.eecs.harvard.edu/~margo/cs261/papers-a1/blake.pdf).

 Until then, this is not the only controversial topic in [our white paper](https://storj.io/white-paper).
 Read the rest and let us know what you think!
 We’ll be covering other white-paper topics on our blog here in the coming weeks.
 Also, feel free to join [our waiting lists](https://storj.io/#waitlist)!